Associate in Applied Science Degree

 NYSED Code: 33950

-Students who complete this program earn an Associate in Applied Science degree.
-The goal of the Fire Science Technology A.A.S. program at SUNY Ulster is to prepare students for a career as a firefighter, fire and emergency service practitioner or engineer specialist, who identifies fire hazards in homes and workplaces.
+The goal of the Fire Science Technology A.A.S. program at SUNY Ulster is to prepare students for a career as a firefighter, fire & emergency service practitioner or engineer specialist, who identifies fire hazards in homes and workplaces.

-The role of firefighter has become more complicated in recent years due to the use of increasingly sophisticated equipment and unforeseen circumstances.
 The responsibility of the firefighter has been enhanced and now includes emergency medical treatment, assisting in the recovery from natural disasters, and managing cleanup of hazardous materials.
-The program is designed to prepare the students to perform as a firefighter or an effective member of a Critical Incident Management team.
-The program will meet or exceed the guidelines established by the New York Emergency Management System and the National Interagency Integrated Management System (NIIMS) under the Department of Homeland Security.
+The program is designed to prepare students to perform as a firefighter or effective member of a Critical Incident Management team.
+The program will meet or exceed guidelines established by the N.Y.
+Emergency Management System and the National Interagency Integrated Management System (NIIMS) under the Department of Homeland Security.

 At the completion of the AAS Fire Protection Technology Degree program, a student will be able to